hpca01/AsyncSimpleTCP/README.md

 - [x] Write client
 - [x] Parse Headers
 - [x] Assemble return with correct HTTP code.
-- [ ] Change main loop to be async using EPOLL.
+- [x] Change main loop to be async using EPOLL.
-- [ ] Write out client to do a load test
+- [ ] Write out client to do a load test.
 - [ ] Valgrind Test on server after client is written